moyano83/ansible-up-running/README.md

     * linear (default): This is the strategy in which Ansible executes one task on all hosts and waits until the task has completed or failed on all hosts before it executes the next task on all hosts.
     * Free: Ansible will not wait for results of the task to execute on all hosts.
-Instead, if a host com‐ pletes one task, Ansible will execute the next task on that host.
+Instead, if a host completes one task, Ansible will execute the next task on that host.

 ### Advanced Handlers